-Osaka Gas has adopted “CSR Procurement Guidelines” as a way to fulfill its CSR in procurement activities and disclosed that on its website.
-New materials suppliers have been briefed about the Guidelines, before starting business transactions with Osaka Gas.
-Major suppliers are to be asked to reconfirm the content of the Guidelines during an annual CSR survey on them as part of our follow-up efforts.
+The Daigas Group has formulated the Daigas Group Procurement Policy as a way to fulfill its CSR in procurement activities and disclosed it together with the Daigas Group Procurement Policy for Suppliers on Osaka Gas’s website.
+New materials suppliers are briefed about the policies before starting business transaction with the Daigas Group.
+Major suppliers are to be asked to reconfirm the content of the policies during an annual CSR survey as part of our follow-up efforts.

 In addition, under our “Green Partner Initiative,” our business partners recognized as being active in environmental management are registered as “Green Partners.”
 The registration initially applied to only gas pipeline materials suppliers.
 At present, however, other parties are also eligible to register.
 We will continue to work with our suppliers to fulfill our CSR and aim to promote mutual prosperity in the entire value chain, from LNG drilling to marketing, sales and consumption.

 Activities at overseas business bases